istio/istio.io/content/docs/setup/kubernetes/install/platform/gke/index.md

     - /docs/setup/kubernetes/quick-start/
 ---

-Follow this flow to install and configure an Istio mesh Istio in the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE).
+Follow this guide to install and configure an Istio mesh Istio in the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE).

 ## Prerequisites